samuel-bohman/my-personal-website/content/project/2017-09-21-most-harmful-weather-events-in-the-usa.md

 df <- read_csv(file = "repdata_data_StormData.csv.bz2", na = c(" ", "", "NA"))
 ```

 We would like to investigate which types of weather events are most harmful with respect to population health.
-We select the columns EVTYPE, FATALITIES, and INJURIES and save the results to a new dataframe.
+We select the columns `EVTYPE`, `FATALITIES`, and `INJURIES` and save the results to a new dataframe.

 ```r
 df1 <- df %>% select(EVTYPE, FATALITIES, INJURIES)
 ```

-Next, we calculate the sums of fatalities and injuries by event type and save the results.
+Next, we calculate the sums of `FATALITIES` and `INJURIES` by `EVTYPE` and save the results.

 ```r
 df1b <- df1 %>% group_by(EVTYPE) %>%